alxdimitriou/CompaniesInsightsDashboardFrontEnd/README.md

 # React + TypeScript + Vite

-This is a basic but dashboard with usefull insights for supervision of basic companies data.
+This is a basic dashboard with usefull insights for supervision of basic company's data.

 Currently, two official plugins are available: